pvcraven/arcade_book/source/chapters/04_version_control/index.rst

 Share the Repository
 --------------------

-1. Give read permission to the instructor ``pcraven`` for your fork so he can grade your assignments.
+1. Give read permission to the instructor ``paul@cravenfamily.com`` for your fork so he can grade your assignments.

 .. image:: invite_1.png